Note: This section is intended as an objective overview of reasons against dropping the atomic bomb. For the other side of the issue, go here.

 Alternative 4: Continue Conventional Bombing

-Some military analysts were convinced in the summer of 1945 that Japan was very near surrender, that the pounding they were taking from conventional weapons would soon convince the Japanese cabinet that further resistance was futile.
-That position was bolstered when, after the war, Secretary of War Stimson commissioned a board to perform a detailed investigation into the effectiveness of Allied bombings during the war.
-They subsequently interrogated 700 Japanese military, government and industrial officials, and they recovered and translated documents related to the war effort.
+Some military analysts were convinced in the summer of 1945 that Japan very near surrendered, that the pounding they were taking from conventional weapons would soon convince the Japanese cabinet that further resistance was futile.
+That position was bolstered when, after the war, Secretary of War Stimson commissioned aboard to perform a detailed investigation into the effectiveness of Allied bombings during the war.
+They subsequently interrogated 700 Japanese military, government, and industry officials, and they recovered and translated documents related to the war effort.
 Their report, the Strategic Bombing Survey, makes the obvious observation that Japan might have surrendered earlier if they had had a different government.
+That was seen as one of the better reasons against dropping the atomic bomb.
 But it goes on to express a more startling opinion:

 Nevertheless, it seems clear that, even without the atomic bombing attacks, air supremacy over Japan could have exerted sufficient pressure to bring about unconditional surrender and obviate the need for invasion…Based on a detailed investigation of all the facts, and supported by the testimony of the surviving Japanese leaders involved, it is the Survey’s opinion that certainly prior to 31 December 1945, and in all probability prior to 1 November 1945, Japan would have surrendered even if the atomic bombs had not been dropped, even if Russia had not entered the war, and even if no invasion had been planned or contemplated.